Family Caregiver Pay Rate in South Carolina : Wages, Benefits & Eligibility

 Family Caregiver Pay Rate in South Carolina: What to Expect

-• Care Recipient’s Needs: Pay can increase when providing care for someone with dementia, a disability, or chronic health issues.
+Care Complexity or Medical Needs: Rates can increase when providing care for someone with dementia, disabilities, or serious health conditions.

-• Program Requirements: Each South Carolina program has its own eligibility rules, pay structure, and covered services.
+Waiver and Program Rules: Each South Carolina program has unique eligibility rules, pay structures, and covered services.

 Option 1: Get Paid Through South Carolina’s Medicaid Waiver